vijaytembugade/webpack-typescript-react/README.md

-# webpack, typescript and react template with Module Federation
+# Webpack, typescript and react template with Module federation

 This repository consist complete webpack and typescript setup for react application.
 Also included Module federation part including one micro-app build with webpack(react).